 Make four, hand-shaped molds with aluminum foil.
 Loosely shape foil around a clenched fist and part of your wrist.
 Tear another sheet of foil and encase the back and sides to stiffen them.
 Repeat the same for the inside of the molds.
 Spray the inside of the molds with baker’s spray and let sit.

 Puree the cranberry sauce with the pickled ginger in the food processor, empty into a container and refrigerate.
 Clean the food processor’s basin thoroughly.

-Puree medium shrimp, heavy cream, sake, wasabi paste, a pinch of kosher salt, and one of the eggs in the food processor until smooth.
+Puree medium shrimp, heavy cream, sake, wasabi, a pinch of kosher salt, and an egg in the food processor until smooth.

 Preheat the oven to 400° F. Divide the puff pastry into 4 portions.
-Roll each portion out on a floured surface and drape each into one of the molds, carefully and lightly pressing to form a pocket.
+Roll each portion out on a floured surface and drape each into one of the molds, light pressing to form a pocket.
 Fill each mold with pâté and trim the excess dough so there is a 1-1.5 inch overhang.

 Mix 1/4 cup of sauce with a beaten egg in another dish and brush some mixture onto each hand with a pastry brush.
 Place the hand molds on a baking sheet and bake about 30-40 minutes, or until golden brown.
 Allow to cool in the molds before covering with plastic wrap and refrigerating overnight.

-Carefully remove the foil and wrap from the pastries and heat them in the microwave on high for a minute and a half to two minutes.
+Carefully remove the foil and wrap from the pastries.
+Heat them in the microwave on high for a minute and a half to two minutes.
 Stick toothpicks into the heads of the extra-large shrimp and insert them into the pastry in finger and thumb arrangement.
 Distribute the remaining sauce among four dishes.
 Serve each hand with a dish of sauce.